sqlitecloud/examples/js/components/useDocsSearch/README.md

   // Initialize the useSqlcSearch custom hook const {
     searchText,     // Text to search for
     searchRes,      // Search results
-    searchError,   // Error information if search fails validSearchUrl,// Boolean indicating if the search URL is valid handleSearch,  // Function to handle search input changes } = useDocsSearch(searchUrl);
+    searchError,    // Error information if search fails validSearchUrl, // Boolean indicating if the search URL is valid isLoading,      // Boolean indicating if component is loading search result handleSearch,   // Function to handle search input changes } = useDocsSearch(searchUrl);

   return (